fossasia/susi_server/installation_docker.md

  Choose whatever zone you like.

  In Boot Disk, choose ```Ubuntu 14.04```, and the disk size should be larger than 40GB.
 On the bottom of the page, click ```Management, disk, networking, access & security options``` to show more options.
-Inside of this, click into networking and choose new static IP instead of ephemeral.
+Inside of this, click into the tab ```Networking``` and choose ```New static IP``` instead of ```Ephemeral```.
 Enter a name for your IP.
 Google will assign a IP for you.
-Click allow http and https traffic.
-Finally click create to create a instance.
+Check the two boxes Allow http and https traffic.
+Finally click Create to create a instance.
 Wait a few minutes for creation to complete.

 7. Once creation finished, click ssh bottom to establish a web ssh connections.